yesnik/mysql-guides/mysql/enum.md

 );
 ```

 In this case enum field is not required.
-If you omit the value of ENUM field in the query the inserted value will be `''` (empty string):
+If you omit the value of ENUM field in the query the inserted value will be `''` (empty string), because it's the first value in ENUM value definition:

 ```sql
 INSERT INTO call_results (title) VALUES ('Hello');